zilliztech/GPTCache/README.md

 ## 🤔 How does it work?

-A good analogy for GptCache is to think of it as a more semantic version of Redis.
-In GPTCache, hits are not limited to exact matches, but rather also include prompts and context similar to previous queries.
-We believe that the traditional cache design still works for AIGC applications due to the following reasons:

-- Locality is present everywhere.
-Like traditional application systems, AIGC applications also face similar hot topics.
-For instance, ChatGPT itself may be a popular topic among programmers.
-- For purpose-built SaaS services, users tend to ask questions within a specific domain, with both temporal and spatial locality.
-- By utilizing vector similarity search, it is possible to find a similarity relationship between questions and answers at a relatively low cost.
+Online services often exhibit data locality, with users frequently accessing popular or trending content.
+Cache systems take advantage of this behavior by storing commonly accessed data, which in turn reduces data retrieval time, improves response times, and eases the burden on backend servers.
+Traditional cache systems typically utilize an exact match between a new query and a cached query to determine if the requested content is available in the cache before fetching the data.

+However, using an exact match approach for LLM caches is less effective due to the complexity and variability of LLM queries, resulting in a low cache hit rate.
+To address this issue, GPTCache adopt alternative strategies like semantic caching.
+Semantic caching identifies and stores similar or related queries, thereby increasing cache hit probability and enhancing overall caching efficiency.
+GPTCache employs embedding algorithms to convert queries into embeddings and uses a vector store for similarity search on these embeddings.
+This process allows GPTCache to identify and retrieve similar or related queries from the cache storage, as illustrated in the [Modules section](https://github.com/zilliztech/GPTCache#-modules).

+In semantic caching, there are three key measurement dimensions: false positives, false negatives, and latency.
+With the plugin-style implementation, users can easily tradeoff these three measurements according to their needs.
 We provide [benchmarks](https://github.com/zilliztech/gpt-cache/blob/main/examples/benchmark/benchmark_sqlite_faiss_onnx.py) to illustrate the concept.
-In semantic caching, there are three key measurement dimensions: false positives, false negatives, and hit latency.
-With the plugin-style implementation, users can easily tradeoff these three measurements according to their needs.

 ## 😊 Quick Start